kubos/kubos/docs/services/communication-service.rst

 The communications service is configured using a ``toml`` file which specifies the transports used on either end of the service.

-An example configuration which allows local udp services to communicate over a dev serial port:
+An example configuration which allows local UDP services to communicate over a dev serial port:

 ::